Open Research Proposal : Reusable Vacuum Lock Mechanism for Rocket Stage Separation

 Design and Explanation of the Vacuum System

 The vacuum locking system will be placed in an environment room with an atmospheric pressure of 1 bar.
 The vacuum chamber holding the two stages of the rocket will maintain a low pressure (vacuum) inside, while the environment room will have a pressure of 1 bar.
-This system will use O-rings to prevent air leakage in the vacuum chamber, as well as solenoids to release air from the environment room to the outer space and trigger separation.
+This system will use O-rings to prevent air leakage in the vacuum chamber, as well as solenoids to release air from the environment room to outer space and trigger separation.

 Separation Process

-Equations for Explaining the Pressure in the System:
+Equations for Explaining the Pressure in the System

 Ideal Gas Law (Pressure and Volume in the Vacuum Tank)